leshow/retry_fn/README.md

 Function for executing retry either as a closure with a std-based sleep (`thread::sleep`) or using either of the most popular async runtime's.
 Tokio or async-std.
-Inspired by the other retry libraries out there, this is up-to-date and combines features from several.
+Inspired by the other retry libraries out there, the desire is to keep this up-to-date and combine features from several.

 ## Sync Example